What the training covers

-- State what information is required on a quality referral for information to an Authorised Officer
+- The information required to ensure a quality referral is made to an Authorised Officer

-- Explain the role of the Authorising Officer and their responsibilities under the legislation
+- The role of the Authorising Officer and their responsibilities under the legislation

-- State who is required by law to provide information and how
+- Who is required by law to provide information and how

-- State who can be approached using electronic access
+- Who can be approached using electronic access

-- Explain and demonstrate an understanding of what is meant by reasonable grounds using case studies
+- What is meant by reasonable grounds using case studies

-- Outline what information it would be reasonable for the Authorising Officer to require
+- The information it would be reasonable for the Authorising Officer to require

 Students have the opportunity to assess their learning through the completion of a multiple choice question test and, on successful completion, receive a certificate to evidence their Continuing Professional Development.
 The course is delivered by experienced and qualified Counter Fraud trainers who are subject matter experts in their field.